 [Lastly, although not relevant for purposes of TVA’s review and approval of certain modifications pursuant to Section 3.3(c), Caledonia further notes that the construction and operation of the modifications to the Caledonia Interconnection Facilities and the installation of the Southern Interconnect should not have an adverse economic effect on TVA.
 Caledonia will pay all of the costs and expenses associated with TVA’s review of any plans, procedures, etc., as may be applicable, that may result from the proposed modifications and the installation and operation of the Southern Interconnect.
 Moreover, even if Caledonia’s utilization of the Southern Interconnect may result in some reduction in the transmission revenues realized by TVA from Caledonia or the purchasers of power therefrom, we note that in a very analogous circumstance involving a dual interconnect arrangement — namely, the Batesville plant owned or operated by LSP that is interconnected both with TVA and Entergy –- TVA effectively agreed in the interconnect agreement for that plant to waive any otherwise applicable TVA transmission charge in the event the plant designates TVA as the control area and requests TVA to deliver energy from the plant to Entergy’s transmission system.
 We are not aware of any fact or circumstance that would justify TVA discriminating against Caledonia with respect to a very similar dual interconnect arrangement when it clearly has agreed to similar arrangements with other plant owners.]

-Please call the udersigned at (713) 853-5035 if you have any questions on the foregoing or need any further information.
+Please call the undersigned at (713) 853-5035 if you have any questions on the foregoing or need any further information.
 We look forward to working with you to implement the modification to the Operating Procedures necessary to permit the construction and operation of the modifications to the Caledonia Interconnection Facilities and the Southern Interconnect.

 Very truly yours,